circleci/circleci-docs/jekyll/_cci2/language-haskell.md

 ## Common Trouble Shooting

-If you see `stack test` fails due to `Process exited with code: ExitFailure (-9) (THIS MAY INDICATE OUT OF MEMORY)`, consider adding `-j1` option like the following.
-This will avoid the build using multiple cores hence reduce its memory usage, while it may lead a longer test time.
+The command `stack test` may fail with an out of memory error.
+Consider adding the `-j1` flag to the stack test command as seen below (Note: this will reduce test execution to one core, decreasing memory usage as well, but may also increase your test execution time).

 ```yaml
       - run: